nextcloud/gallery/README.md

 #### Partially supported
 May not look as nice, but should work

-* Desktop: Internet Explorer 9-11
+* Desktop: Internet Explorer 9-11, Edge
 * Mobile: Opera, Chrome on Android 4

 #### Not supported